Bedrock-OSS/bedrock-wiki/docs/visuals/bedrock-modeling.md

     - SirLich
     - solvedDev
     - MedicalJewel105
+description: Tips, tricks, and things you should know when modeling for Minecraft Bedrock Edition.
 ---

 This will guide tips, tricks, and things you should know when modeling for Minecraft Bedrock Edition.